sdiehl/wiwinwlh/tutorial.md

 Some notable trivia, the ``($)`` operator is wired into GHC in a very special way as to allow impredicative instantiation of ``runST`` to be applied via ``($)`` by special-casing the ``($)`` operator only when used for the ST monad.
-If this sounds like an ugly hack it's because it is, but a rather convenient hack.

 For example if we define a function ``apply`` which should behave identically to ``($)`` we'll get an error about polymorphic instantiation even though they are